TrueCryer/pyDarts/README.md

-To start game run file 'game.py' in 'scr' directory.
+To start game run file 'game.py' in 'src' directory.